-While Fox, a Winnipeg native, would eventually succumb to his cancer the following year, the prior 12 months saw the 20-year-old man collect money from people along the side of the road.
+While Fox, a Winnipeg native, died in 1981, the preceding 12 months saw the 20-year-old man collect money from Canadians along the side of the road—from the east coast to the west.
 He also received funding and supplies from the Canadian Cancer Society, among other organizations.

 Fox began his marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver on Canada’s Pacific coast; however, his health began deteriorating near the halfway mark.

 On Sept.
 1, Fox asked to go to the hospital because of chest pain, and doctors later discovered his cancer had spread to his lungs.